11 Problems Centering Clay and Easy Ways to Fix Them

 9. Avoid the Mushroom or Volcano Effect

-Mushroom – While centering your clay make sure you are not creating a mushroom shape.
-This will create a pocket where slip and air can get trapped.
+Mushroom – While centering your clay, make sure you are not creating a mushroom shape.
+This happens when the top starts to spread out wider than the base.
+When that happens, a pocket can form underneath where slip and air can get trapped.
+That trapped space can throw your clay off and make centering more difficult.

 10. Your Wheel is Moving Too Slow